deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 you can always replicate your chat profile to a second device, or export it to a file and import it from any other device.
-Chat profiles are "in your hand" and do not "live" on any central server, also not in encrypted form.
+Chat profiles are "in your hand" and do not "live" on any central server, also not in encrypted or PIN-protected form.

 ## Are we turning our back on classic e-mail?